 What types of PUBG crates are there?

-Ignoring the discontinued Pioneer Crate, there are currently three different PUBG crates that can be purchased and opened: Wanderer Crate, Survivor Crate, and Gamescom Invitational Crate.
+There are currently 11 different PUBG crates that can be purchased and opened:

 What items are in each PUBG crate?

 PUBG items can all be bought separately from the Steam Community Marketplace if you are after a specific one.
-However, if you are not interested in parting with real money for cosmetics then the majority of these PUBG items can be found in either the Wanderer Crate, Survivor Crate, Biker Crate, Militia Crate, or Raider Crate for free as these crates do not require a key to be opened.
+However, if you are not interested in parting with real money for cosmetics then are large number of these PUBG items can be found in either the Wanderer Crate, Survivor Crate, Biker Crate, Militia Crate, or Raider Crate for free as these crates do not require a key to be opened.